Impact-Site-Verification: 6d63618e-cbc4-4235-8d89-97e1f3518840

 Key takeaways

-• NVMe SSDs offer significantly faster speeds than SATA SSDs, ideal for high-performance tasks.
+• NVMe SSDs are significantly faster than SATA SSDs, offering superior performance for all PC tasks.

 What to do next